JazzikPeng/Algorithm-in-Python/README.md

 # Algorithm-in-Python
-Leetcode solutions in Python
-and other algorithms
+Mostly Leetcode solutions in Python and some other algorithms

 'Jun 3' Test Commit'